 Day and Boarding

-“The life of the school is enhanced by the life of the houses where taking part in the various house events gives every pupil the opportunity to experience similar challenges.
-In discussion, pupils said this first experience had led them to take part in a wide range of activities at whole-school or higher levels during their time at the school.”
+“The life of the school is enhanced by the life of the houses, where taking part in the various house events gives every pupil the opportunity to experience similar challenges.”

 - ISI Inspection Report 2018